Polaria1/One-Ship-Fleet/README.md

 # Known Issues/Incompatibilities:
 - None, so far.
 Would probably cause balance issues with combat.ai or Tale of Apoxys.
-- Existing ships will not be able to receive ship-specific upgrades, since the attributes are added when purchased from the shipyard.
+- Existing ships in a save file will not be able to receive ship-specific upgrades, since the attributes are added when purchased from the shipyard.
 This likely can be solved by re-purchasing the ship.